2Kelvin/nginx-web-server/README.md

     chmod +x nginx-install
     ```

-- Run `nginx-install` to install and setup nginx and ufw.
+- Run `nginx-install` with admin privileges to install and setup nginx, ufw and the whole Nginx Facts website.
     ```bash
-    ./nginx-install
+    sudo ./nginx-install
     ```
     Just a quick note: before installing nginx the script updates apt and upgrade the system first to fetch the latest versions of all installed packages for better compatibility with nginx and avoiding bugs and security issues.

 ## Script Explanation